Interview panel had no say in selection of SODELPA leadership

 December 4, 2020 7:18 am

-Dr Tupeni Baba, the chair of the independent interview panel for the SODELPA leadership positions says his team had no say in the final decision of the SODELPA Management Board.
+Dr Tupeni Baba says the independent interview panel for the SODELPA leadership positions no say in the final decision of the Management Board.

 Speaking to FBC News, Dr Baba says their job was only to tally the points and make recommendations to the SODELPA executives.